attractivechaos/kann/README.md

 artificial neural networks such as [MLP][mlp], [CNN][cnn] and [LSTM][lstm].
 It implements generic reverse-mode [automatic differentiation][ad] based on the concept of computational graph and allows to construct neural networks with shared weights, multiple inputs/outputs and recurrence.
-KANN is portable, small and fairly efficient for its size.
+KANN is flexible, portable, small and fairly efficient for its size.

+### Background and motivations

+Mainstream deep learning frameworks often consist of over 100k lines of code by itself and additionally have multiple non-trivial dependencies such as Python, BLAS, HDF5 and ProtoBuf.
+This makes it hard to deploy on older machines and difficult for general programmers to understand the internals.
+While there are several lightweight frameworks, they are still fairly heavy and lack important features (e.g. RNN) and flexibility (e.g. arbitrary weight sharing) of mainstream frameworks.
+It is non-trivial and often impossible to use these lightweight frameworks to construct non-standard neural networks.

+We developed KANN, 1) to understand the algorithms behind mainstream frameworks; 2) to have a foundation flexible enough to experiment our own contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be easily integrated into their tools with no extra dependencies.
+KANN is targeting small to medium neural networks that can be trained on CPUs.

 ### Features